Pulmonary Rehab

 Nursing Interventions:

-After a successful stay at Oxford Rehab, the patient discharged safely home with support of family and St. Mary’s Home Care services.
+After a successful stay at Oxford Rehab, the patient discharged home with support from St. Mary Home Health.
+She will continue to follow with her PCP, Dr. Horacio Hidalgo in the community.

 Case Study